Panoskontos/Panoskontos/README.md

 - 👨‍💻 Check out my new portfolio at https://panoskontos.github.io/Panagiotis_Kontos.github.io/

-- 👨🏻‍🦳you can check my older portfolio is at https://panagiotiskontos.netlify.app/
+- 👨 you can check my older portfolio is at https://panagiotiskontos.netlify.app/

 - 📫 Reach me at **panos96el@gmail.com**